canonical/ubuntu-core-docs/docs/en/reference/rest.md

 #### Fields

 * `channel`: the channel this snap is from.
 * `channels`: available channels to download.
-See below for fields.
+See below for fields. (only returned for searches with name parameter).
 * `confinement`: the confinement requested by the snap itself; one of `strict`, `classic` or `devmode`.
 * `contact`: the method of contacting the developer.
 * `description`: snap description.